 Given that you are not a stupid person, you will immediately recognize this tactic.
 Do you respond truthfully or lie as instructed?
 And once you decide, how do you ignore that you are now playing a game?
 That the interrogator is manipulating you?
 How do you trust anything from their mouth, or anything that anyone tells you at any point in the security clearance process?

 This is but a single moment from my polygraph experience.
 I sat for a total of five exams, which totals around twenty hours of interrogation.
 Each of my five interrogators proved that every hour, every minute, and every second is an opportunity for trickery and intimidation.
-You will be uncomfortable, you will be tired, and you will probably have strong emotions at some point during the process.
+You will be uncomfortable, you will be tired, and you will be fed up.
 The interrogator does not care.
-They know that you feel the pressure, and wouldn’t you feel better if you just told them what was on your mind?

 The polygraph is a charade.
 It is based on pseudo-science, bluffing, and deception.
 It does not detect lies; it elicits confessions.
 It seems that the only people that would pass are those too stupid to recognize that they are being toyed with, or those skilled enough to play the game convincingly.
 I suspect that it keeps more smart, talented folk out than good, honest folk in.